king-phyte/english-dictionary/README.md

 Keys with their values as lists scan contain more than one item.

-2. Write a class which implements a "get_json" method to get the data from the data source, conveniently in JSON, and replace all occurrences of FreeDictionaryAPI with your class name.
+2. Write a class which implements a `get_json` method to get the data from the data source, conveniently in JSON, and replace all occurrences of FreeDictionaryAPI with your class name.

 Done!